SPEAKER JAMES CHUNG: Rebuilding Toward Deeper Resiliency

 Chung is the president of Reach Advisors, a strategy, research and predictive analytics firm.
 Among his clients are U.S. cities wanting to peer deep into his datasets – he says he extracts data even the U.S. government doesn’t have – to help them gain competitive advantages over other cities.

-During his last visit, Chung described Greater Des Moines outperforming its peers whenever compared to his client cities around the country.
+During his first visit in 2018, Chung described Greater Des Moines outperforming its peers whenever compared to his client cities around the country.
 Chung said at the time that Greater Des Moines could break out as a city known nationally for talent and opportunity – if the region continued with its intentional planning and a willingness to take on big initiatives.
-A video of his previous talk is available at tomorrowplanspeakerseries.com/james-chung/.

 The Tomorrow Plan Speaker Series is an implementation strategy of The Tomorrow Plan, a plan for the sustainable development of Greater Des Moines.